dluffy121/CryptRaider/README.md

 ## **Other Custom Classes**

 Custom classes are created by using inheritence and composition of Unreal classes, like UActorComponen, USceneComponent, UBoxComponent, etc.
-Blueprint Callable
-Dependency Injection
 ### **[ActorScaler](Source/CryptRaider/ActorScaler.cpp)**
 This component when attached to actor is responsible for scaling it to desired scale value within certain duration.
 ### **[Mover](Source/CryptRaider/Mover.cpp)**
-This component when attached to actor is responsible for moving it to desired location by some offset with within certain duration.
+This component when attached to actor is responsible for moving it to desired location by some offset within certain duration.
 ### **[TrapDoor](Source/CryptRaider/TrapDoor.cpp)**
 This component can be attached to any actor which has door like properties and a collision area which is responsible for triggering the trapping mechanic.
 By mentioning the maximun closing angle and duration of closing any actor with such properties can act as a trap door.